ibm-cloud-docs/EventStreams/schema_registry.md

 ## Applying compatibility rules to new versions of schemas
 {: #applying_compatibility_rules}

-The schema registry supports enforcing compatibility rules when you create a new version of a schema.
+The Schema Registry supports enforcing compatibility rules when you create a new version of a schema.
 If a request is made to create a new schema version that does not conform to the required compatibility rule, the registry rejects the request.
 The following rules are supported:

 Compatibility Rule | Tested against | Description
 --- | --- | ---